The Milwaukee Symphony Orchestra Presents BEETHOVEN'S “EROICA” SYMPHONY, 3/27-30

-The Milwaukee Symphony Orchestra and Music Director Edo de Waart continue the 2014 Beethoven Festival with Beethoven's Symphony No. 3, "Eroica," today, March 27-30, 2014 at the Pabst Theater.
+The Milwaukee Symphony Orchestra and Music Director Edo de Waart continue the 2014 Beethoven Festival with Beethoven's Symphony No. 3, "Eroica," on March 27-30, 2014 at the Pabst Theater.
 The performances include Stravinsky's Concerto in D major, John Adams's Saxophone Concerto with saxophonist Timothy McAllister, and Beethoven's Symphony No. 3, "Eroica."
 Stravinsky's Concerto in D major for String Orchestra was composed from 1946-1947.
 The Concerto in D major was Stravinsky's first European commission after his move to the United States in 1939.
 The work was commissioned by the Swiss conductor and arts patron Paul Sacher to commemorate the twentieth anniversary of Sacher's Basel Chamber Orchestra.
 The Concerto in D is representative of Stravinsky's neoclassical style, defined by the inclusion of various stylistic and formal aspects of Classical form.

 John Adams's Saxophone Concerto was composed and premiered in 2013.
 The use of the saxophone in the classical repertory is rare and amounts to only a handful of solos, such as the "Jet Song" solo in Leonard Bernstein's West Side Story.
 Adams grew up with a saxophone-playing father, and he has incorporated the instrument into many of his works.
 Adams writes about the piece: "While the concerto is not meant to sound jazzy per se, its jazz influences lie only slightly below the surface.
 I make constant use of the instrument's vaunted agility as well as its capacity for a lyrical utterance that is only a short step away from the human voice."